 What makes a link good?

 According to Google Search advocate John Mueller, one good link from a relevant website can be more impactful than millions of low-quality links.
-Some vendors focus more on the numbers; however, quality should be their main objective.
+Some vendors focus more on the numbers but quality should be their main objective.

 A good link has at least one of the following characteristics: